Next on FDA's agenda: Booster shots of Moderna, J&J vaccines

 Side effects were similar to the fevers and aches that Moderna recipients commonly experience after their second regular shot, the company said.

 As for people who got the J&J vaccine, the company submitted data to the FDA for different options: a booster shot at two months or at six months.
-The company did not signal its preference.
+The company said in its FDA submission that a six-month booster is recommended but that a second dose could be given at two months in some situations.

 Even without a booster, J&J says, its vaccine remains about 80% effective at preventing COVID-19 hospitalizations in the U.S.